 A strong password is a necessary first step toward ensuring the security of your account.
 Your password should meet all of the minimum requirements listed below:

-Make sure you are using a different password for your Steam account, your Steam Support account, and your contact e-mail address.
+Make sure you are using a different password for your Steam account and your contact e-mail address.

 If you participate in any gaming forums, make sure that your username and password on these forum sites (including Steam's own user forums) is different from your Steam Account name and password.

 Regularly scan your computer for viruses, key loggers, spyware, and other malicious code with a virus scan utility that has the most recent virus definitions.

 Avoid accessing your Steam Account from internet cafes or shared computers - if you must use an internet cafe or shared computer, make sure it has been scanned for viruses, trojans, and keyloggers.

 If the machine you use to access Steam has multiple users, be sure to fully Exit (log out of) Steam when you are done using the machine (if the "Remember Password" option is checked or if Steam is minimized to the Windows system tray but not fully Exited another user may be able to access your account).

 If your account has been compromised, please see the Retrieving a Lost or Stolen Steam Account topic for instructions to retrieve your account.

 If another user requests your account information or attempts to steal your account, please see the Reporting abusive behavior within the Steam Community topic for instructions to submit a report.